Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Concluding remarks

-This work raised some additional questions for function fields in characteristic $p > 0$ (where the constant field is not assumed to be algebraically closed).
-These questions are related to when one may construct a basis as in Theorem \ref{basis} and emanate from connections between Galois and ramification theory.
+\begin{remark} This work raised some additional questions for function fields in characteristic $p > 0$ in cases where the constant field is not assumed to be algebraically closed, which are related to when one may construct a basis as in Theorem \ref{basis} and emanate from connections between Galois and ramification theory.